-A partnership between the AHA and CDC, the LLN is a virtual community of more than 400 members focused on transforming health care by sharing knowledge and concerns, expanding perspectives and problem-solving together.
+A partnership between the AHA and CDC, the LLN is a virtual community of more than 800 members focused on transforming health care and public health through peer-to-peer sharing of knowledge and concerns on a variety of pressing topics, expanding perspectives and problem-solving together.

 - Examine issues and opportunities